wookets/finch/README.md

-# cloud-cuddle
+# Finch

-A CLI that streamlines the app lifecycle on GKE.
+A CLI to take your GKE clusters to new heights.